 U.S. Assistant Deputy Secretary Morgan Brown announced the release of a new publication, Engaging Parents in Education, at the 2007 National Parental Information and Resource Center Conference in Baltimore, Md.
 Brown discussed the importance of informing parents and students of their education options under No Child Left Behind and engaging parents in decisions about their children’s education.

 The guide profiles five Parent Information and Resource Centers, including the IDRA Texas PIRC, that are representative of how PIRCs and their partnering organizations can successfully increase parent involvement in education.
 The centers emphasize the power of strong parent-educator partnerships to improve schools and raise students’ academic achievement.

 To view and download Engaging Parents in Education visit

 [©2007, IDRA.
-The following article originally appeared in the IDRA Newsletter by the Intercultural Development Research Association.
-Every effort has been made to maintain the content in its original form.
-However, accompanying charts and graphs may not be provided here.
-To receive a copy of the original article by mail or fax, please fill out our information request and feedback form.
+This article originally appeared in the September 2007 IDRA Newsletter by the Intercultural Development Research Association.
 Permission to reproduce this article is granted provided the article is reprinted in its entirety and proper credit is given to IDRA and the author.]